Pasquale Villari: Early life and publications

 Villari was born in Naples and took part in the risings of 1848 there against the Bourbons and subsequently fled to Florence.
 There he devoted himself to teaching and historical research in the public libraries with the object of collecting new materials on Girolamo Savonarola.
-He published the fruits of his researches in the Archivio Storico Italiano in 1856, and in 1859 he published the first volume of his Storia di Girolamo Savonarola e de' suoi tempi, in consequence of which he was appointed professor of history at Pisa.
+He published the fruits of his research in the Archivio Storico Italiano in 1856, and in 1859 he published the first volume of his Storia di Girolamo Savonarola e de' suoi tempi, in consequence of which he was appointed professor of history at Pisa.
 A second volume appeared in 1861, and the work, which soon came to be recognized as an Italian classic, was translated into various foreign languages.

 It was followed by a work of even greater critical value, Niccolò Machiavelli e i suoi tempi (1877–82).
 In the meanwhile Villari had left Pisa and was transferred to the chair of philosophy of history at the Institute of Studii Superiori in Florence, and he was also appointed a member of the council of education (1862).
 He served as a juror at the international exhibition of that year in London, and contributed an important monograph on education in England and Scotland.

 Enters politics

 In 1869 he was appointed under-secretary of state for education, and shortly afterwards was elected member of parliament, a position which he held for several years.
 In 1884 he was appointed senator, and became vice-president of the senate in 1887.
 In 1891-1892 he was minister of education in the Marchese di Rudini's first cabinet, and introduced valuable reforms into the curriculum of the schools.
-In 1893-1894 he collected a number of essays on Florentine history, originally published in the Nuova Antologia, under the title of I primi due secoli della storia di Firenze, and in 1901 he produced Le Invasioni Barbariche in Italia, a popular account in one volume of the events following the dissolution of the Roman empire.
+In 1893-1894 he collected a number of essays on Florentine history, originally published in the Nuova Antologia, under the title of I primi due secoli della storia di Firenze, and in 1901 he produced Le Invasioni Barbariche in Italia, a popular account in one volume of the events following the dissolution of the Roman Empire.